GaloisInc/coffeebot/setup.md

 # Coffeebot Setup

 Coffeebot runs as a Google Appscript script.
 This means you wil need a google (ie gmail) account to run coffeebot.
-To set up coffeebot you'll need to do 3 things:
+To set up coffeebot you'll follow a few easy steps:

-1. Set up a Google Sheet spreadsheet with the fields that Coffeebot expects
+1. Create a new Google Sheet spreadsheet
 2. Copy-paste the script into that spreadsheets script-editor
-3. Run the script
+3. Run the script to create the correct fields in the spreadsheet
+4. Fill in your info into the spreadsheet
+5. Run coffeebot!
-4. Optionally, set a timer to run coffeebot automatically
+6. Optionally, set a timer to run coffeebot automatically

 Here's a detailed walkthrough of how to do those things: